 We found 24 family medicine practitioners near Martinsville, VA.

-Dr. Asma Afzal's area of specialization is family medicine.
-She takes Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
-After attending Punjab Medical College for medical school, she completed her residency training at a hospital affiliated with SUNY, University at Buffalo.
+Dr. Asma Afzal's medical specialty is family medicine.
+Anthem, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Afzal honors.
+Dr. Afzal has an open panel.
+She obtained her medical school training at Punjab Medical College and performed her residency at a hospital affiliated with SUNY, University at Buffalo.
 Dr. Afzal has received the following distinctions: Excellence Award in Peer Teaching and Professional Mentoring, Residency Clinical Chief SUNY Buffalo; Participating Physician Award, Project Access of Danville Virginia; and Provider of the year, Virginia Primary Care Association.
-In addition to English, Dr. Afzal (or staff) speaks Urdu, Spanish, and Hindi.
+Dr. Afzal (or staff) speaks the following foreign languages: Urdu, Spanish, and Hindi.

 Clinical interests: Fracture Treatment, Diabetes, Skin Lesions